 Leading graduate job board, graduate-jobs.com, estimates the average starting salary for graduates is £19,000 – £22,000.
 This is based on the hundreds of graduate roles that they see being advertised on their site.

-TotalJobs report higher advertised salaries, with Graduate Trainee roles on their site offering salaries anywhere between £21,000 – £37,000.
-The highest paying industry for graduate trainees is the property sector and the lowest is education.
+TotalJobs report higher advertised salaries, with Graduate Trainee roles on their site offering salaries anywhere between £23,000 – £42,500.
+They say the average graduate salary is £25,000 with the highest paying industry for graduate trainees being Investment Banking, Insurance & Finance.

 Do bear in mind that the top end salaries usually require you to already have relevant experience.

-High Fliers’ research suggests that the average starting salary for graduates in the UK is £30,000.
+High Fliers’ research suggests that the average starting salary for graduates in the UK is £30,000 and this figure has not changed since 2015.
 However, given their research only covers the largest graduate employers in the UK, this figure will only apply to a small minority of graduates.

 What subject you studied at university can also have an impact on the salary you take home afterwards.
 We’ve put together this infographic so that you can see how your subject measures up.

-If your subject wasn’t featured in the infographic above, you should be able to find it in this comprehensive list.
+If your higher education subject wasn’t featured in the infographic above, you should be able to find it in this comprehensive list.

 Earning plenty of money is great, however, there’s no point in earning £30,000 a year if you dread going to work every day.
 It’s important to find the balance between what you enjoy, what you earn and the other benefits on offer.